Paul Goldschmidt Player Props: Cardinals vs. White Sox

 Paul Goldschmidt At The Plate

-- Goldschmidt has an RBI in 28 of 85 games this season, with multiple RBI in 14 of them.
+- Goldschmidt has driven in a run in 28 games this year (32.6%), including 14 games with more than one RBI (16.3%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.